 Let’s be straight up about it.
 The majority of us are really, really, really attached to our phones at this point.
 If not totally addicted.
 Statista reported that the average US smartphone owner checks their phone over 47 times A DAY.

-We’re making sure that they’re on the table at dinner, we take them with us to workout, to the bathroom and everything in between.
+We’re make sure that they’re on the table at dinner, we take them with us to workout, to the bathroom, and everything in between.
 We’ve got our heads inside them talking to people via messaging or social media when there are literally humans physically sitting in front of us that we should be talking to instead.